 My current company match is only 33% of the first 4% which is better than nothing, but nothing to get too excited about.

-I am at 2.5 years of service with my current employer.
-My employer match last year was around under $1,000 even though I maxed out my 401(k) contribution at $19,000 for 2019.
-Knowing the nominal value of my compensation package helps me put things into perspective when negotiating during performance reviews.
+My employer match last year was a little over $1,200 even though I maxed out my 401(k) contribution at $19,500 for 2020.
+Knowing the nominal value of my compensation package helps me put things into perspective when negotiating.

 Note: RMD was increased from 70 to 72 years old on January 1, 2020, as part of the Setting Every Community Up For Retirement (SECURE) Act.